ravidosa/notes/academics/library.md

 - Introduction to Partial Differential Equations (Olver)
 - Introduction to Plasma Physics (Chen)
 - Introduction to Quantum Mechanics (Griffiths, Schroeter) {[PHY 115A](./f23/phy115a.md), [PHY 115B](./w24/phy115b.md)}
-- Introduction to Solid State Physics (Kittel)
+- Introduction to Solid State Physics (Kittel) {PHY 140A, PHY 140B}
 - An Introduction to Thermal Physics (Schroeder) {[PHY 112](./f23/phy112.md)}
 - An Introduction to the Theory of Numbers (Niven, Zuckerman, Montgomery)
 - Introduction to Topology (Mendelson)